jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-of the digital and physical realms demands comprehensive security strategies and a deep understanding of the cyber\-physical landscape, the CISO plays a pivotal role in the organizations resilience and success.
+of the digital and physical realms demands comprehensive security strategies and a deep understanding of the cyber\-physical landscape, the CISO plays a pivotal role in the organization’s resilience and success.
 78
 Microsoft Digital Defense Report 2023
 Chapter 4  Critical Cybersecurity Challenges
 The state of IoT
 and OT security
 This transformation brought about new security guidelines, heavily influenced by the Purdue model